SimonTarboush/Mutual-Coupling-Aware-Channel-Estimation-and-Beamforming-for-RIS-Assisted-Communications/README.md

 # Mutual-Coupling-Aware-Channel-Estimation-and-Beamforming-for-RIS-Assisted-Communications

-Authors: Jointly developed by Simon Tarboush & Pinjun Zheng
+Jointly developed by Simon Tarboush & Pinjun Zheng
 Last Modified: September, 2025

-If you use this code or any (modified) part of it in any publication, please cite the paper:
+**If you use this code or any (modified) part of it in any publication, please cite the following paper:**

 Pinjun Zheng*, Simon Tarboush*, Hadi Sarieddeen, and Tareq Y. Al-Naffouri, "Mutual Coupling-Aware Channel Estimation and Beamforming for RIS-Assisted Communications", accepted by IEEE Transactions on Wireless Communications.